navit-gps/navit/docs/development/targets/Dependencies.rst

 Dependencies
 ============

-.. raw:: mediawiki

-   {{warning|1='''This is a page has been migrated to readthedocs:'''https://github.com/navit-gps/navit/pull/880 .
-It is only kept here for archiving purposes.}}

 **Be sure to check the prerequisites before building.**

 Note that most prerequisites are optional, meaning Navit will build